Proud to announce the release of Google Antigravity, a new agent-first IDE focused on multi-agent and browser control.

 An app to digitize flyers and generate calendar events.
 It won runner app for Best App for Students at Princeton's hackathon!

-An over on implementing camera selection and action sheets in Swift.
+An overview of implementing camera selection and action sheets in Swift.

 An overview of dictionaries/symbol tables and how they are useful.